coinerwh/Clonenames/README.md

 # Clonenames

 Web app clone of the Codenames board game.
 Board is dynamic and updates as words are revealed.
+Events update all client sessions.
 Intended to be played with ZOOM or another chat/video app.
 The board can be viewed as a player or spymaster